Keyboard shortcuts

 Overview

 The Go target produces idiomatic Go bindings that use CGo to call the C ABI.
 The generator emits one Go source file (weaveffi.go) plus a go.mod so the result can be imported by any Go module.
-Functions return (value, error) to match Go conventions; struct wrappers expose methods plus an explicit Close().
+Functions marked throws: true return (value, error) to match Go conventions; all other wrappers return plain values.
+Struct and interface wrappers expose methods plus an explicit Close().
+Functions returning iter<T> produce standard-library iter.Seq/iter.Seq2 sequences, so the generated module requires Go 1.23 or later (the emitted go.mod declares go 1.23).

 What gets generated